matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Work

-Below are the individual projects that I completed -- still missing linked list from Tess.
+Below are the individual projects that I completed:

 #### Sorting Suite